GrønGas Vraa is a large Danish biogas plant receiving slurry from 50 local farmers. AVK has delivered 36 knife gate valves to the plant.

 Use of by-product

 The production of biogas minimises the emission of nitrogen.
 When manure is being degassed, the dry matter of manure is decomposed.
 Consequently, manure contains a lower amount of organic nitrogen and a higher amount of inorganic convertible nitrogen.
 This means that a larger part of the nitrogen is obtained by plants and a smaller part of the nitrogen is washed out in the water environment.
-Therefore, degassed manure is also of interest to farmers, and the use of the degassed manure also has a positive effect on the yield.
+Therefore, degassed manure is also of interest to farmers, and the use of the degassed manure also has a positive effect on the harvest yield.

 Knife gate valves help manure through the process